PulsarBlow/aurelia-firebase/README.md

 ```

 #### Load the plugin
-During bootstrapping phase, you can now include the validation plugin:
+During bootstrapping phase, you can now include the plugin:

 ``` javascript
 export function configure(aurelia) {